Zelenskyy seeks weaponry in surprise trips to London, Paris

 “Without this, there would be stagnation which will not bring to anything good,” he said, calling his visit to Britain “very fruitful.”

-Then it was off to Paris for dinner with French President Emmanuel Macron and German Chancellor Olaf Scholz.
+Then it was off to Paris for dinner with French President Emmanuel Macron and Scholz, the German chancellor.

-Zelenskyy was greeted Wednesday night at Orly Airport by French Defense Minister Sebastien Lecornu.
+Zelenskyy was greeted Wednesday night on the steps of the Elysee Palace with a friendly embrace by Macron, and then all three leaders headed inside.
 The visit marks a turnaround in Zelenskyy’s relations toward France and Germany, which earlier in the war were viewed by many in Ukraine as not doing enough to help.

+“Ukraine can count on France, its European partners and allies to win the war.
+Russia cannot and must not win,” Macron said before their working dinner.
+Macron’s office put out a statement confirming that Zelenskyy would attend Thursday’s summit in Brussels, where EU leaders will pledge their support for the Ukrainian people.

-Wednesday’s travel was only Zelenskyy’s second foreign trip since Russia invaded on Feb, 24, 2022, after a December visit to Washington, where he met with President Joe Biden and addressed the U.S. Congress.
-Expectations also were growing that he also would meet European Union leaders Thursday in Brussels, where they are holding a summit.
+Zelenskyy’s travel to European capitals on Wednesday was just his second foreign trip since Russia invaded on Feb, 24, 2022.
+In December, he traveled to Washington to meet with President Joe Biden and address the U.S. Congress.

 His day began when he arrived on a Royal Air Force plane in London and was greeted on the tarmac with an embrace from Sunak.
 They held talks at the prime minister’s 10 Downing St. residence before Zelenskyy’s speech to lawmakers in the 900-year-old Westminster Hall, the oldest — and, on a cold winter day, unheated — part of Parliament.